dbissell6/DFIR/Blue_Book/Blue_Book.md

 .psm1 -	The *.psm1 file extension represents a PowerShell module file.
 It defines what the module is and what is contained within it.
 .psd1 -	The *.psd1 is a PowerShell data file detailing the contents of a PowerShell module in a table of key/value pairs.
-.dll - A Windows file containg code that can be used by another program(.exe)
+.dll - A Windows file containg code that can be used by another program(.exe) .NET -  .NET files are essentially assemblies, primarily comprising of DLLs (Dynamic Link Libraries) and EXEs (Executable Files).
+These assemblies are built from the source code using .NET languages such as C#, VB.NET, and F#.

 #### Important DLLs